-Think about a relationship you have with someone special and how it developed.
+Think about a relationship you have with someone special and how it initially developed.
 What is it about this person (their characteristics and their actions) that supported your relationship development?
 Was this person upbeat, consistent, flexible, respectful, a good listener, reliable, honest?
-Some of these same characteristics and supportive interactions can lead to positive, trusting relationships with families.
+Some of these same characteristics and supportive interactions can lead to a positive, trusting relationship with families.

-By first understanding yourself, you can better recognize the importance of family in the lives of others and create an environment where different values and traditions are respected and honored.
+By first understanding yourself, you can better recognize the importance of family in the lives of others and create an environment where different values and traditions are respected, honored and encouraged.

-When you build respectful, trusting relationships with families, you help create a network of support for children that provides for healthy development and well-being.
+When you build respectful, trusting relationships with families, you help create a network of support for children that promotes healthy development and well-being.
 These relationships are critical to provide the best care for all children and foster a sense of safety and attachment.